iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="org.howwefeel 4 reviews"/>
 </p>

+> It was great, but it just froze up on me and I have to reinstall.
+I will probably have to start over too.
+Not sure how that helps for COVID...??
+Hmmm...<br> :date: __2020-12-14 09:25:34__

 > I feel like I am helping fight Covid-19.<br> :date: __2020-11-22 15:53:10__